 What are the career and salary outlooks for nurses who have a BSN?

-RNs with BSN degrees are in high demand, according to the U.S. Bureau of Labor Statistics (BLS).
-Job growth for RNs is expected to increase by 7% between now and 2029.
+RNs with BSN degrees are in high demand, according to the U.S. Bureau of Labor Statistics.
+Job growth for RNs is expected to increase by 9% between 2020 and 2030.
 That is faster than the average for all other careers for the same period.
 Nurses with BSNs earn impressive annual salaries.
 The best states for nurses with BSNs include:

 - Washington – $93,772